-The global trade in art is now estimated at over $45 billion (TEFAF Art Market Report 2017).
-In this growing and evolving market, the need for experts to negotiate, defend, analyse and understand the art world is ever more apparent.
+The global trade in art is now a multi-billion dollar industry.
+In this evolving market, the need for experts to negotiate, analyse and understand the art world is ever more apparent.

 Art law is an exciting and fast-developing area, tackling issues surrounding the legal treatment of fine art and cultural heritage.
 Our LLM in Art Law is a unique collaborative and interdisciplinary course, co-taught by academic specialists from York Law School and the Department of History of Art.

-The LLM in Art Law will provide you with a comprehensive appreciation of the complexities of art law, whether or not you have an existing legal or art history background.
+The LLM Art Law will provide you with a comprehensive appreciation of the complexities of art law, regardless of whether you have an existing legal or art history background.

 The course consists of: